 In the second quarter of 2023, as part of a strategic review of our operations, the Company implemented a cost reduction and restructuring program (the "2023 Restructuring Program").
 The 2023 Restructuring Program was primarily comprised of entering into severance and termination agreements with employees.
-Formal announcements to the relevant employees were made in May, June and July 2023 and activities will be ongoing throughout the third and fourth quarter of 2023.
+Formal announcements to the relevant employees were made in May, June and July 2023 and activities were completed by the end of the third quarter of 2023.
 The payments related to severance costs should be completed by March 31, 2024 and the payments related to the building costs should be completed by December 31, 2024.